tderrien/FEELnc/README.md

 	export FEELNCPATH=${PWD}
 	export PERL5LIB=$PERL5LIB:${FEELNCPATH}/lib/

-Add FEELnc scripts and the distribution-specific binary of KmerInShort to your PATH
+Add FEELnc scripts to your PATH and add the distribution-specific binary of KmerInShort to your PATH or copy it to your bin directory

 	export PATH=$PATH:${FEELNCPATH}/scripts/

-	#for MAC
+	# for MAC
 	export PATH=$PATH:${FEELNCPATH}/bin/MAC/
+	# or
+	cp ${FEELNCPATH}/bin/MAC/ ~/bin/

 	# for LINUX
 	export PATH=$PATH:${FEELNCPATH}/bin/LINUX/
+	# or
+	cp ${FEELNCPATH}/bin/LINUX/ ~/bin/

 ### Test with toy example: